MichelleAlvares/ConsoleDrawing/README.md

  3. Only positive numbers will be accepted.
  4. All points will start from left to right eg line first point x1 y1 is the left most one or in case of a rectangle it is the top left one.
  5. Only horizontal or vertical line can be drawn.
+ 6. Command Identifies are case insensitive. eg c 10 10 will be accepted.

 **Improvements to the application:**